 In comparison with western cultures, the Chinese are different in every sense of the word.
 The social structure and general cultural differences set China apart from western countries.
 As a Chinese customer service representative, arming yourself with Chinese cultural etiquette and social norms can make all the difference between retaining and losing customers.
 This post explores the things you need to keep in mind while establishing your Chinese Call Centre.

 There is no way around the Language

 Considered by many to be a difficult language to master, learning mandarin can be discouraging.
 However, this language is spoken by more than 70% of the Chinese population.
-Business suddenly becomes difficult when you can’t speak the language; hence offering call centre service in Chinese is not a choice but is an indispensable need.
+Business suddenly becomes difficult when you can’t speak the language; hence offering call center service in Chinese is not a choice but is an indispensable need.

 A Chinese Call Center representative must first cross the language Rubicon.
 Failure to do so automatically translates to lack of entry.
 There is also a psychological reason to learn the language.
-The customer is immediately disposed to speaking with you if he finds that your Chinese Call Centre agents are fluent in Mandarin or Cantonese.
+The customer is immediately disposed to speaking with you if he finds that your Chinese Call Center agents are fluent in Mandarin or Cantonese.